syncfusion-content/blazor-docs/blazor/common/ignore-script-isolation.md

 PDF Viewer and Document Editor component scripts are not available in `syncfusion-blazor.min.js` file.
 If we use the PDF viewer or document editor component refer the below script reference in your application end.

+> PDF Viewer and Document Editor component scripts are only available after 19.3.* version.
+Incase if you use PDF Viewer or Document Editor component in your application using 19.2.* version, it automatically refer the dynamic script in our application end.

     1. Refer the component Individual package reference,